-Garlic (Allium sativum) is a herb best known as a flavoring for food but also commonly used as a medicine to prevent or treat a wide range of diseases and conditions.
+Garlic (Allium sativum) is a herb best known as a flavouring for food but also commonly used as a medicine to prevent or treat a wide range of diseases and conditions.
 It is one of the most extensively researched medicinal plants.
 It has a long history as a remedy for improving strength, reducing fatigue, and increasing immunity both in prevention and treatment of infectious diseases and gastrointestinal function.

 Garlic is available in wide range of forms.
 Supplements are made either from whole fresh garlic, dried, or freeze-dried garlic, garlic oil, and aged garlic extracts .
 Not all preparations contain the same amount of active ingredients, therefore it is best to use standardized garlic products.